-In this part of the block course, you will learn about biological and silicon retinas.
+In this part of the block course, you will learn about neuromorphic electronic engineering, and retinas, both biological and silicon.

-The tutorial part will use the structure and function of biological retinas as an example of how silicon retina vision sensors are built.
+The tutorial part will cover the basics of Neuromorphic Engineering, teach you what a transistor is, and then use the structure and function of biological retinas as an example of how silicon retina vision sensors are built.